raspberrypi/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 The media bus pixel codes document parallel formats.
 Should the pixel data be transported over a serial bus, the media bus pixel code that describes a parallel format that transfers a sample on a single clock cycle is used.
-For instance, both MEDIA_BUS_FMT_BGR888_1X24 and MEDIA_BUS_FMT_BGR888_3X8 are used on parallel busses for transferring an 8 bits per sample BGR data, whereas on serial busses the data in this format is only referred to using MEDIA_BUS_FMT_BGR888_1X24.
+The color component order used is the same used on the serial bus.
+For instance, both MEDIA_BUS_FMT_BGR888_1X24 and MEDIA_BUS_FMT_BGR888_3X8 are used on parallel busses for transferring an 8 bits per sample BGR data, whereas on serial busses the data in this format is only referred to using MEDIA_BUS_FMT_BGR888_1X24, with BGR meaning that the blue component is transmitted first, then green, then red.
 This is because there is effectively only a single way to transport that format on the serial busses.

 Packed RGB Formats
 ^^^^^^^^^^^^^^^^^^